[Case Study Off Road México]

 Interactive map and CTA

-I integrated a Google Maps component with routes and a secondary button to view a detailed layout.
+I integrated a Google Maps map with routes and a secondary button to view detailed sketches.

-Friction: There was ambiguity regarding location and access; users asked for precise references.
+Friction: Ambiguity about location and access; users requested precise references.

-Impact: Reduced uncertainty about the location and strengthened confidence in the site’s logistics.
+Impact: Reduced uncertainty about location and strengthened confidence in site logistics.

 19